- News & Events

 - Faculty & Staff

-The CAS Lecturer Promotion process is part of a continuing effort to maintain highest quality education programs by supporting and rewarding sustained excellence in teaching and other professional accomplishments of full-time Lecturers.
+The CAS Lecturer Promotion process is part of a continuing effort to maintain high-quality academic programs by supporting and rewarding sustained excellence in teaching and other professional accomplishments of full-time Lecturers.

-Full-time Lecturers who will have completed five academic years of full-time service at Boston University by August 31 of their review year are eligible for promotion to Senior Lecturer.
-Senior Lecturers who will have completed five years of full-time service as Senior Lecturers at Boston University are eligible for promotion to Senior Lecturer – Master Level.
+Full-time Lecturers who by August 31 of their review year will have held full-time Lecturer appointments at Boston University for five years including at least eight academic-year semesters of full-time teaching are eligible for promotion to Senior Lecturer.
+Senior Lecturers who by August 31 of their review year will have held full-time Senior Lecturer appointments at Boston University for five years including at least eight academic-year semesters of full-time teaching are eligible for promotion to Senior Lecturer – Master Level.

-Promotion to Senior Lecturer: Among the criteria beyond excellence in teaching that build a case for promotion to Senior Lecturer are: noteworthy academic leadership, especially in curriculum development, planning, and oversight; mentoring and/or training of other professionals in the field; professional service; sustained participation in programs for professional development; and scholarship, as demonstrated in public presentations and publication insofar as they are directly relevant to the candidate’s work as a Lecturer.
+Promotion to Senior Lecturer: Among the criteria beyond excellence in teaching that build a case for promotion to Senior Lecturer are noteworthy academic leadership, especially in curriculum development, planning, and oversight; mentoring and/or training of other professionals in the field; professional service; sustained participation in programs for professional development; and scholarship, as demonstrated in public presentations and publication insofar as they are directly relevant to the candidate’s work as a Lecturer.
+This academic leadership should have been exercised over a period of years that provides a sufficient basis for evaluating impact to date, as well as the candidate’s potential for enhanced leadership if promoted to the rank of Senior Lecturer.

 Units may nominate any number of eligible Lecturers or Senior Lecturers for promotion, but they must be sure to develop appropriately high standards for promotion and use these standards in a clear and fair process of nomination.
 Because the criteria for promotion are stringent, departments and programs should refrain from nominating candidates who do not have a demonstrable and sustained record of outstanding teaching as well as other professional excellence as outlined above.
 Candidates may request to be considered for promotion by their department.

 Each fall the Office of Faculty Actions will forward to department chairs/directors a list of Lecturers and Senior Lecturers who are eligible for promotion according to length of service.
-Chairs/directors should notify eligible Lecturers about the opportunity, deadlines, and procedures for promotion within one week.
+Chairs/directors should notify eligible Lecturers about the opportunity, deadlines, and procedures for promotion within one week of receiving the list.

 Departments/programs will submit one complete dossier for each nominee to a password-protected server located here.
 Only the Chair/Director and administrator from each unit can be given access to the server.